Climate Change Levy for Businesses

 Source: Gov.uk – Climate Change Levy Rates

-The CCL rates above apply to all types of business energy tariffs, including green or renewable tariffs.
+The CCL rates above apply to all types of business energy tariffs, including green business energy or renewable tariffs.

 Receipts from the CCL are not earmarked for environmental projects but instead go directly into general treasury pool and is used for a wide range of public expenditure.